terryollila/dsc-v2-mod1-final-project-online-ds-ft-100719/README.md

 presentation.pdf

-This file is an 8 slide Keynote presentation exported to PDF format, summarizing the findings and conclusions of the King County analysis.
+This file is a 10 slide Keynote presentation exported to PDF format, summarizing the findings and conclusions of the King County analysis.

 ### Additional Resources: